LazyDart/Review-Sentiment-Analysis/README.md

     spacy==3.7.2
     tensorflow==2.12.0

+### Results
+As of 05/01/2024.
+Model scores 90% Accuracy in discriminating between positive and negative reviews and 72% Accuracy in discriminating between positive, negative and neutral reviews.

 ### WIP
 Project is currently in HEAVY development stage.
 Alle the scripts and files change on day to day basis.